-David, Ben Yosef, Har-Zion, who writes under the pen name Prabhuji, is an artist, writer, painter, composer, and avadhūta mystic.
-He has chosen to retire from society and lead the life of a hermit.
-He spends his days in solitude, praying, studying, writing, painting, and meditating in silence and contemplation.
+Prabhuji is a writer, painter, Krishna Bhakta or krishnaite devotee, avadhūta mystic, the creator of Retroprogressive Yoga, and a realized spiritual master.
+In 2011, he chose to retire from society and lead the life of a hermit.
+Since then, his days have been spent in solitude, praying, writing, painting, and meditating in silence and contemplation.

 His profound studies, his masters’ blessings, his research into the sacred scriptures, and his vast teaching experience have earned him international recognition in the field of religion and spirituality.

 His spiritual search led him to study with masters of diverse traditions and travel far from his native Chile to places as distant as Israel, India, and the USA.
 Prabhuji studied Hebrew and Sanskrit to deepen his understanding of the holy scriptures.
 He also studied Pali at the Oxford Centre for Buddhist Studies.
 Furthermore, he learned ancient Latin and Greek from Javier Álvarez, who holds a degree in Classical Philology from Sevilla University.